WilliamFrisk/capture-the-fish/README.md

 ### 2. Writing code

 1. After you've created a new branch or navigated onto to an already created branch you would like to make changes on you can start writing code
+2. If you've added or created a new file add them to git using `git add <file-name>`

+   **Note:** This step is not necessary if you use GitHub Desktop

-2. Commit changes using `git commit -m <message>` or by clicking "Commit to 'branch name'" in GitHub Desktop.
+3. Commit changes using `git commit -m <message>` or by clicking "Commit to 'branch name'" in GitHub Desktop.
 Give your commits descriptive messages

    **Note:** Make sure to commit your changes regularly, many times in a single coding session (e.g after the implementation of (or part of) a new feature).

-3. When your done you need to push the code to the remote repo (the shared stuff)
+4. When your done you need to push the code to the remote repo (the shared stuff)
-   - If you are using the cli enter `git push origin <branch-name>`
+   - If you are using the CLI enter `git push origin <branch-name>`
    - If you are using GitHub Desktop click "Push origin"

-### 3. Creating a pull request and merging
+### 3. Creating a pull request and merging _Work In Progress_

 1. When you want to integrate your changes into the main app you need to go on to the GitHub website and navigate to "[Pull requests](https://github.com/WilliamFrisk/capture-the-fish/pulls)" and click "New pull request"
 2. Select which branch you would like to merge in the selector to the right of the arrow (make sure base is master)
+3. Add title to the pull request and a (high-level) description of the changes you've made 4.

 ## Authors